Community gathers in Kingsport to pray for safe return of Summer Wells

-Wells declined an interview Tuesday, but told WJHL that she had not been contacted by law enforcement in the last week.
+Wells declined an interview Tuesday, but told News Channel 11 that she had not been contacted by law enforcement in the last week.

-Many attendees spoke in support of Wells and offered their condolences for the disappearance of her daughter.
+Many attendees spoke in support of Bly and offered their condolences for the disappearance of her daughter.
 It was an emotional night for many, led by prayer.

 “Right now, I think we just all need to come together and pray over this situation,” said Joseph Broadwater, an organizer who led many of the prayers for the group.